drbenmorgan/SNCabling/README.rst

 Introduction
 ============

-This project aims to describe the cabling rules and scheme for all submodules in the SuperNEMO Demonstrator: calorimeter signal cables, HV cables, tracker signal & HV cables, Light Injection System (LIS)...
+This project  aims to describe the  cabling rules and schemes  for all submodules in  the SuperNEMO Demonstrator: calorimeter  signal cables, HV cables, tracker signal & HV cables, Light Injection System (LIS)...

-Tools are also provided to generate cabling tables to help cabling operations at LSM.
+Tools are also provided to generate  cabling tables and labels to help cabling operations at LSM.